 Best Surfaces For UV DTF Transfer and What to Avoid

-The best surfaces for custom UV DTF transfers are cotton, polyester, fabric blends, metal, wood, and certain plastics.
+The best surfaces for custom UV DTF transfers are metal, wood, and certain plastics.
 Avoid surfaces that are highly textured, greasy, or uneven, like silicone, wax-coated materials, or non-heat-resistant plastics.
 Here's a detailed explanation of the best surfaces and what to avoid:

 Best Surfaces for UV DTF Transfer